 Yes.
 Indicate the accommodation you need on your RSP form and submit any supporting paperwork to the appropriate office by 4 p.m. on March 23.
 There will be a designated selection based on your requirements on the morning of April 9.

 SUNY Cortland is committed to upholding and maintaining all aspects of the Federal Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
-If you are a student with a disability and would like to request housing accommodations, please contact Student Disability Services, Van Hoesen Hall, Room B-1, or call 607-753-2066 before the RSP deadlines.
 Any information regarding your disability will remain confidential and will be shared only with your permission.
 Back to top.

-Once you have paid your deposit and completed your RSP Form, you will receive a time ticket to choose a room.
-Log on to myRedDragon at your assigned time and complete the steps found here.
+Once you have completed your RSP Form, you will receive a selection time to choose a room.
+Log on to myRedDragon at your assigned time and complete the steps found.
+Back to top.

-You should check your room assignment and can do so at any time by going to the residence life and housing section on the Student tab in myRedDragon and selecting “Check your room assignment”.
+You should check your room assignment and can do so at any time on the main screen of The Housing Director.
 Back to top.

 Credit Hours: Each student’s credit hours toward graduation as of December.
 Students with the most credit hours choose first.

 Dean’s List Points: An extra three points will be added to your total credit hours for each semester you have been on the Dean’s List at SUNY Cortland.
 Back to top.

 Yes.
 Complete the RSP Form by March 23.
 Back to top.